 Before joining the PBH team, Kathy worked at Capital Area Counseling Services in Pierre, South Dakota, providing therapy services and afterhours crisis support.
 She also worked for Children’s Administration of the Department of Social and Health Services as a social worker and as a Vocational Rehabilitation Counselor for a private company working with the Department of Labor and Industries in Port Angeles.

 Kathy supervised the Children’s Department at PBH for 12 years prior to her promotion to the Clinical Director position in September 2016.
 She has over 20 years of experience at PBH.

 Chief Financial Officer

 Dawn Brown joined the PBH finance department in July of 2016 and became CFO in July of 2017.
-She has served in a variety of accounting and finance roles over the last 20 years, most recently as controller for a private university.
+She has served in various accounting and finance roles over the last 20 years, most recently as a controller for a private university.
 She holds a Bachelor of Science in Economics from the University of Utah.

 Anita Mauger, PHR, SHRM-CP

 Human Resources Director

 Anita joined Peninsula Behavioral Health in 2008 as a student intern in the BAS Applied Management program at Peninsula College.

 After graduating in 2010, she began working full-time in Human Resources as a Human Resources Aide.
 Shortly after, she obtained her Professional in Human Resources (PHR) and Society for Human Resources Management Certified Professional (SHRM-CP) designations.

 Anita joined the executive leadership team when she was promoted to Human Resources Director in January of 2016.